moody/Waffle/README.md

 - **`Component:AddRow(child?)`** / **`Component:AddColumn(child?)`** — Appends a new ROW/COLUMN child, returning a new component scoped to it.
 Errors if `child` already belongs to a different component, call `DetachComponent()` on that one first to move it here.
 No-ops if `child` is already this node's own.
 - **`Component:AttachComponent(component)`** — Grafts an already-composed component into this node's children, as-is: its own direction, size, and structure are unchanged, unlike `AddRow`/`AddColumn`.
 Errors if `component` already belongs to a different one, call `DetachComponent()` on that one first to move it here.
 No-ops if `component` is already this node's own.
 - **`Component:DetachComponent(component)`** — Removes `component` from this node's own children entirely, detaching it (and its own children, if it has any) from the tree rather than excluding it from layout the way `Hide()` does.
 Doesn't touch `component`'s own frame.
 Returns `true` if `component` was actually found and detached.
+- **`Component:Detach()`** — Detaches this component from its current owner, if it has one, the same as calling `DetachComponent()` on that owner.
+Always returns itself, whether or not it actually had an owner to release.
 - **`Component:GetChildren()`** — Returns every one of this node's own children, wrapped, in declaration order.
 Doesn't recurse into grandchildren.
 Empty if it has none.
 - **`Component:Clear()`** — Removes every child from this node, same as calling `DetachComponent` on each one.
 No-ops if already empty.
 - **`Component:Layout()`** — Runs the layout for the tree containing this node, starting from its actual current root.
 Works from any node in the tree, not just the root.
 No-ops unless something changed since the last call.